 - Cardiovascular disease

 You shouldn’t be quick to assume that the hair strands that you’re shedding are because of PCOS.
-It has other symptoms like:
+Polycystic ovaries syndrome symptoms can also include:

 - Irregular periods – too frequent or infrequent.
-Since it doesn’t result in the release of the egg needed for fertilization, this is what causes infertility
+Since it doesn’t result in the release of the egg needed for fertilisation, this is what causes infertility

 - Hirsutism – excessive growth of thick, dark hair like males

 - Acne – on the face, chest, and back

 - Acanthosis nigricans – formation of dark, thick patches of skin due to an increase in cell formation.
 It usually affects the neck area, groin, armpits, hands, and face